Sometimes when I look at old ruins and see them deteriorating, I fear that some day all the

-The hill is already noticeably overgrown, although on the runs, so far, there is only shrubs.
-The vertical elevation gain is over 700 ft - quite decent, compared to what I'm used to in Southern Ontario!
+The hill was already noticeably overgrown, although on the runs, so far, there was only shrubs.
+The vertical elevation gain was over 700 ft - quite decent, compared to what I'm used to in Southern Ontario.

 Quite a nice view of Thunder Bay from the top.